Pochwar/laravel5-alpine/README.md

 ### Notes
 - Declaration of DB environment variables in the "app" service is because they are used by `startup.sh` script.
 There is no need to set them in the `.env` file.
-- Exposition of the "mariadb" service to the local port 33066 is optional
+- Exposition of the "mariadb" service to the local port 33066 is optional.
+- Access container shell with this command: `docker-compose exec app /bin/sh`

 ## Usage
 Run `docker-compose up` the first time to create and start the container.